yihui/yihui.org/content/knitr/options.md

     Markdown documents.

 -   `warning`: (`TRUE`; logical) Whether to preserve warnings (produced by `warning()`) in the output.

+    -   If `FALSE`, all warnings will be suppressed.

+    -   If `NA`, warnings will not be captured and will be printed to the console by default.

-If `FALSE`, all warnings will be suppressed.
-It can also take numeric values as indices to select a subset of warnings to include in the output.
+    -   This option can also take numeric values as indices to select a subset of warnings to include in the output.
 Note that these values reference the indices of the warnings themselves (e.g., `3` means "the third warning thrown from this chunk") and not the indices of which expressions are allowed to emit warnings.

+-   `message`: (`TRUE`; logical) Whether to preserve messages emitted by `message()` (similar to the option `warning`).

 -   `error`: (`TRUE`; logical) Whether to preserve errors (from `stop()`).
 By default, the code evaluation will not stop even in case of errors!
 If we